-8901. (a) The personal representative shall appraise the following property, excluding items whose fair market value is, in the opinion of the personal representative, an amount different from the face value:
+8901.
+The personal representative shall appraise the following property, excluding items whose fair market value is, in the opinion of the personal representative, an amount different from the face value:

-(1) Money, currency, and cash items.
-As used in this paragraph, a "cash item" is a check, draft, money order, or similar instrument issued before the decedent's death that can be immediately converted to cash.
+(a) Money and other cash items.
+As used in this subdivision, a "cash item" is a check, draft, money order, or similar instrument issued before the decedent's death that can be immediately converted to cash.

-(2) Refund checks issued after the decedent's death, including tax and utility refunds.
+(b) Refund checks issued after the decedent's death, including tax and utility refunds.

-(3) Accounts (as defined in Section 21) in financial institutions.
+(c) Accounts (as defined in Section 21) in financial institutions.

-(4) Money market accounts.
+(d) Money market accounts.

-(5) Proceeds of life and accident insurance policies and retirement plans payable on death in lump sum amounts.
+(e) Proceeds of life and accident insurance policies and retirement plans payable on death in lump sum amounts.